 Tip #1: Put Your Fries On a Rack

-Looking at the setup made me realize that even though we’re using a regular convection toaster oven (without a fancy basket, air-frying feature or super-convection fan) we had still been baking our fries all wrong.
+Looking at the setup made me realize that even though our toaster oven doesn’t have a fancy basket, air-frying feature or super-convection fan we had still been baking our fries all wrong.

 They needed to be elevated.